elchanan11/Mern-GIft-Shop/README.md

 npm start

-To install the backend, run `npm install` in the `api` directory, then `nodemon app.js` to start the server.
+To install the backend, run `npm install` in the `api` directory, then `nodemon index.js` to start the server (make sure you add your secret keys to the .dot file so every thing will work).

 cd api
 npm install